What Is Inbox Pounds – Is It Legit?

 Well, online paid surveys are ONE way you can make a little extra money online…

 But they are often a lot more time consuming and frustrating than you may imagine.

 Nevertheless, I have looked into many survey sites online over the years and this company certainly did pay me once I reached their payout threshold, (payment proof further down).

 So, is inbox Pounds worth it?
 I hope to answer that question for you during my Inbox pounds review.

 Company: Inbox Pounds, (£1 cash bonus on sign up).

 Price: Free, (some cash offers not free)

-Review In Brief: While you won’t make a fortune with Inbox pounds, I reached the £20 threshold fairly easily and was sent a cheque in the post without any issues, I also went on to receive more money from them.
+Overall rating: Legit – While you won’t make a much with Inbox pounds, I did reach the £20 threshold fairly easily and was sent a cheque in the post.
+I also went on to receive more money from them after this.

 Making money with Inbox Pounds & Cashing Out